frnrbt/ondorse-home/blog/discover-compliance-ops.md

 ---
 title: 'Bridging the gap between tech and compliance: discover compliance-ops'
 subtitle: >-
-  Financial institutions of all sizes and sorts are rising to the challenge and converging onboarding teams and compliance experts in order to create agile hybrid teams.
+  Financial institutions of all sizes and sorts are rising to the challenge of converging onboarding teams and compliance experts in order to create agile hybrid teams.
 Enter ‘compliance-ops’.
 date: '2022-01-05'